Choosing a Cloud-Based Application

 Cloud-based applications provide several unique and efficient solutions for modern offices.
 These include:

 File storage and sharing applications which store files that you have created outside of the cloud so that the documents can be accessed by you and/or others via the internet.
-Examples (of varying suitability) include OneDrive, Google Drive, Box, Dropbox, etc.
+Examples (of varying suitability) include OneDrive, Google Shared Drive, Box, Dropbox, etc.

 Productivity tools that allow you to create unique types of records and store them within the application itself.
 Examples of these include Trello, Slack, Jira, SurveyMonkey, Eventbrite, Facebook, Twitter, as well as a whole host of others.